UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 # Setup Instructions

-This workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.
+Sailbot Workspace can be run on Windows, Linux, or macOS, but is the easiest to set up and performs the best on [Ubuntu](https://ubuntu.com/){target=_blank} and [its derivatives](https://distrowatch.com/search.php?basedon=Ubuntu){target=_blank}.
+The workspace may not perform well on Windows computers with 8GB of memory or less;
+in this case, please check out our recommendations in the [Performance Issues](./workflow.md#performance-issues){target=_blank}
+section.

 Throughout this documentation, there are references to running VS Code commands, tasks, and launch configurations.
 Expand the box below to learn how to do so: